elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/009-uses-for-modules.md

 ### Using Mix-ins to Augment Class Definitions

 Although knowing [how to use modules for namespacing](http://practicingruby.com/articles/36) is important, it's really only a small part of what you can do with modules.
-What modules do best is providing a convenient way to write code that be mixed into other objects, augmenting their behaviors.
+What modules do best is providing a convenient way to write code that can be mixed into other objects, augmenting their behaviors.
 Because modules facilitate code sharing in a way that is distinct from both the general OO concept of class inheritance and from things like Java's interfaces, they require you to think about your design in a way that's a bit different from most other object oriented programming languages.

 While I imagine that most of our readers are comfortable with using mixins, I'll refer to some core Ruby mixins to illustrate their power before moving on to more